-It is important that you dog have limited activity for six to eight weeks after surgery.
+It is important that your dog have limited activity for six to eight weeks after surgery.
 Provided you are able to carry out our instructions, good function should return to the limb within three months.
 Unfortunately, regardless of the technique used to stabilize the joint, arthritis is likely to develop.
 As your dog ages, stiffness is likely to develop in the joint.
 Weight control and nutritional supplements such as glucosamine/chondroitin may help reduce the risk of arthritis in your pet.

 Is obesity such a problem?

 Obesity can result in cruciate ligament rupture and knee arthritis.
 If your dog is overweight, the recovery time will be much longer.
 Obesity also increases the risk of injury to the other knee.
 We will be happy to prescribe a weight reduction diet.
 Weight loss is as important as surgery in ensuring rapid return to normal function.